IEvangelist/davidpine.net/content/blog/csharp-all-the-things.md

 type = "post"
 +++

 > I'm proud to share that this post is part of the C# Advent Calendar and it's my second year contributing to it!
-I encourage you to check out all the others <a href="https://crosscuttingconcerns.com/The-Second-Annual-C-Advent" target="_blank">here</a>.
+I encourage you to check out all the others {{< url-link "here" "https://crosscuttingconcerns.com/The-Second-Annual-C-Advent" >}}.

 <br />

-# Developers Are Lazy!
+# Developers Are Lazy

 In the world of web development it is hard to escape certain tools that we are forced to rely on.
 As developers we're innately lazy and it is safe to say that perhaps we don't really care enough to look into other tooling options.
-Let's face it... you're lazy, and I'm lazy and that is all there is to it. __.NET Core__ offers <a href="https://aka.ms/global-tools" target="_blank">global tooling</a>, much like __NPM__ you can use these tools for various build automation tasks.
+Let's face it... you're lazy, and I'm lazy and that is all there is to it. __.NET Core__ offers {{< url-link "global tooling" "https://aka.ms/global-tools" >}}, much like __NPM__ you can use these tools for various build automation tasks.
 It's worth exploring __.NET Core Global Tooling__ to see how it might enable us to be even more lazy!

 In this post I will cover how I have utilized the __.NET Core Global Tooling__ feature to my advantage, and how you as a developer can easily consume it.

 ## Let's Use It Already

 I was recently working on a small and very simple web project.
 It served up some light-weight HTML, CSS and JavaScript.
 I thought to myself "it would be useful to minify these files", but in order to do so I would have relied on __NPM__ and I simply didn't want to.
 Instead, I wrote a __.NET Core Global Tool__.
-It's named <a href="https://github.com/IEvangelist/IEvangelist.DotNet.Miglifier" target="_blank">Miglifier"</a>, well because naming things is hard and it does two things..."minifies" and "uglifies" files, thus it "miglifies" them 😅.
+It's named {{< url-link "Miglifier" "https://github.com/IEvangelist/IEvangelist.DotNet.Miglifier" >}}, well because naming things is hard and it does two things..."minifies" and "uglifies" files, thus it "miglifies" them 😅.
 It is extremely simple to consume.

 From the `.NET CLI` execute the following command to install the latest version.